iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 ## Staking IOTA tokens to further bootstrap the Assembly network

-Assembly, the Smart contract implementation connecting and governing thousands of independent Smart contract blockchains on top of IOTA's Tangle will have a deep connection with the IOTA tangle.
+Assembly, the smart contract implementation connecting and governing thousands of independent smart contract blockchains on top of IOTA's Tangle will have a deep connection with the IOTA tangle.
 The security of the Assembly network relies on the underlying security of the IOTA tangle as it solves the interconnection and exchange layer between different chains in Assembly and provides a secure anchor and immutable audit trail for state updates of IOTA smart contracts chains in Assembly.

 Also, the Tangle, with its newly implemented tokenization abilities and multi-asset functionalities, will be the home of all kinds of interoperable tokens.
 Those will be freely exchanged between accounts on different smart contract chains and accounts on the Tangle.